Girl Meets Fire

 These are the ingredients I use to make my Puerto Rican picadillo.

-• Sofrito: Sofrito is what makes our cooking so flavorful.
+• Sofrito: Puerto Rican homemade sofrito is what makes our cooking so flavorful.
 Whether you buy yours or make your own, sofrito is the equivalent of a thumbprint or a signature.
-It is unique to each who makes it and iconically unique to Puerto Rico.
+It is unique to each person, which makes it iconically unique to Puerto Rico.

 See my recipe card below for a complete list of the ingredients with measurements.